This tool analyses the Arrivals board that Bristol Airport publish on their website to estimate the level of conflicting traffic for your arrival.

 The rows of the “Probabilities” table are your own predicted delay, i.e. if you were running 10 minutes behind schedule, you would use the “10” row.

 The “Arrivals considered” table shows the list of all arrivals that were considered for the calculation.
-Each row of the table considers a subset of this list.
+Each row of the table considered a subset of this list.

-The tool works by applying a cumulative distribution function, derived from an analysis of historic inbound delays, to scheduled Bristol arrivals in order to determine the probability that they will arrive within a given 10 minute window.
-These probabilities are then combined to give the probabilities of various quantities of aircraft arriving within that window.
-This is essentially a binomial distribution, but with different probabilities for each event.
+A cumulative distribution function, derived from an analysis of historic inbound delays, is then applied to each flight listed on the Bristol Airport Arrivals board, in order to determine the probability that the flight will arrive within each 10 minute window.
+These probabilities are then combined to give the probabilities of encountering less than or equal to a given number of arrivals in each time window.